athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Age of Ashes/Dalos.md

     desc: "DC 31, attack +21; __7th __  _[[Spells/Earthbind|Earthbind (x3)]]_, _[[Spells/Slow|Slow]]_, _[[Spells/Stinking Cloud|Stinking Cloud]]_"

   - name: "Belch Smoke"
-    desc: "`pf2:3`  The dalos blasts smoke from its head, creating a 20-foot burst of smoke that drifts to a location within 120 feet.
+    desc: "`pf2:3`  The dalos blasts smoke from its head, creating a @Template[burst|distance:20] of smoke that drifts to a location within 120 feet.
 This has the effects of [[Spells/Mist|Mist]]."

   - name: "Heat Rock"
     desc: "`pf2:2` (fire) The dalos uses an Interact action to pluck a rock from its body or the nearby environment, then uses its internal fires to heat a rock it's holding until the rock is red hot.
 A heated rock that hits a target on a ranged Strike deals an additional 4d6 fire damage.\n\nOnce the dalos heats a rock, that rock retains its heat for 2 rounds before cooling."